In this section you can find the Audit Committee Charter of NASB, as well as the Ethical Standards Policy and Code of Ethics.

 The Audit Committee holds each employee responsible for maintaining accurate and complete records.
 Anyone who embezzles, steals, or willfully misappropriates any monies, funds, or other assets of NASB is subject to prosecution.

-NASB’s name, logo or company letterhead may not be used for any purpose other than in the normal course of official company business, unless expressly approved by senior management.
+NASB’s name, logo or company letterhead may not be used for any purpose other than in the normal course of official company business, unless expressly approved by senior management and the Head of Marketing.

 NASB’s relationship with the media is an important one that affects our image in the community.
 Employees should refer all questions or requests for information from reporters or other media representatives to the Chairman, CEO, or Chief Financial Officer to ensure consistency and accuracy of information.